stowball/hucssley/README.md

 Each utility is completely customisable; they can be partially renamed, have values changed, have their modules altered or be omitted entirely.

-Hucssley does not come with classes that don't map explicitly to specific property types (such as `box-shadow`, background gradients and `transform`s), however, tailored, custom classes for these are simple to create.
-Hucssley does provide utility classes for truncating text and making elements "visually hidden" for accessibilty purposes.
+By default, Hucssley does not output classes for things that don't map explicitly to specific property types (such as `box-shadow`, background gradients and `transform`), but it does provide placeholder variables for these to make tailored, [custom classes simple to create](#creating-custom-classes).

+Hucssley also provides utility classes for truncating text and making elements "visually hidden" for accessibility purposes.

+For a complete list of the class names provided, read [Hucssley classes](/hucssley-classes.md).

 Hucssley also comes with: